by Chris Weiss

 Consider purchasing bike-specific clothing.
-Cycling clothing wicks moisture away from your body, keeps you cool and protects you from chafing and saddle sores.
-Consider either bike shorts with an interior padding insert.
+Cycling clothing wicks moisture away from your body, keeps you cool, and protects you from chafing and saddle sores.
+Consider either bike shorts with an interior padding insert or cycling bibs, which are like fitted shorts with suspender straps instead of a waistband.
 Also consider purchasing a bike jersey and socks.

 Purchase a saddlebag or bike pack.
 You'll need a place to store your tools and other items that you take on the road, so be sure that you have a pack of some form.
 Closely fit the pack to your bike to make sure that it is compatible with the frame design.